Subhomoy7/Phishing-Email-Analysis-Project./README.md

 - `header_analysis.txt` – Results from email header analysis.
 - `phishing_summary.txt` – Summary of phishing indicators.
 - `screenshots/` – (Optional) Screenshots of the email and analysis tools.
+<br>I include the header_analysis file, phishing_summary file and screenshots in the doc file.

 ## ⚠️ Disclaimer